 Having to prove your identity will be one of the first things you will need to do when applying for opening a bank account, usually this will be in the form of providing valid proof of address in the UK.

-Other documents needed to prove your ID may need to be provided as well which include your passport, driving licence, or documents validating rental/ownership of a property.
+Other documents needed to prove your ID may need to be provided as well which include your passport, driving license, or documents validating rental/ownership of a property.

 However, for some, proving their address may not be as simple as they may have just arrived within the UK and therefore do not yet have any bills or a registered bank account with your name.

 Choosing which bank you open an account with may then be of importance as the information required may vary between banks or alternative documents could be given.

 Why does your Bank need proof of address?

-As a financial institution Banks are required to comply with strict security measures to ensure that accounts cannot be opened for illegal activities such as money laundering.
+As a financial institutions, Banks are required to comply with strict security measures to ensure that accounts cannot be opened for illegal activities such as money laundering.

 Therefore they have to make sure that the individual who is opening an account is doing so under a valid identity to make sure you are who you say you are and do so by checking the validity of your address.

 The two most important documents for a Bank to ask for before customers open an account are the photo ID of the individual and their registered address or proof of address.

 The way in which your bank will ask you to supply the documents referring to proof of address may differ between banks but in general, they will ask for 1-2 documents that prove your residential address.

 These documents usually have to be from original sources such as a current UK photo driving licence or HMRC Tax Notification/bill.